Bundle & Save

-We estimate that the average cost of car insurance for 50-year-olds is $2,698 per year, or $225 per month.
-This is for a full coverage policy including liability and comprehensive and collision insurance.
-On average, the cheapest widely available insurer for 50-year-olds is GEICO.
+The average cost of a full coverage car insurance policy for a 50-year-old is $2,698 per year, or $225 per month.
+On average, the cheapest widely available insurer for 50-year-olds is Geico.

 How much is car insurance for a 50-year-old?